Key Takeaways

 Crop and resize your images

-Use free editing software such as Pixlr X to help you re-size and crop images via your web browser.
-You won’t have to purchase a license to Adobe Photoshop, you can use an online image editor like You can apply a quick fix to the image, add creative effects, and add borders.
+You won’t have to purchase a license to Adobe Photoshop.
+You can use an online image editor instead.
+With it, you can apply a quick fix to the image.
+Add creative effects and borders as well.

 Compress your images